wp-plugins/contact-form-builder/readme.txt

 *   Possibility to create required fields.
 *   Support for displaying custom text after hitting submit button, as well as redirection to a custom page or url.

-Upgrade to [WordPress Contact Form Builder](http://web-dorado.com/products/wordpress-contact-form-builder.html) to add features:
+Upgrade to [WordPress Contact Form Builder Pro](http://web-dorado.com/products/wordpress-contact-form-builder.html) to add features:

 *   37 themes based on various color schemes.
 *   Submissions section.